upleveled/system-setup/macos.md

     source ~/.bash_profile
     ```

-    We can now test whether PostgreSQL has been correctly installed by starting the database by running the following command:
+    We can now test whether PostgreSQL has been correctly installed by starting the database.
+To do this, we can run the following command:

     ```sh
     postgres